KamarajuKusumanchi/soofaloofa.github.io/src/documents/drafts/2014-03-27-when-to-use-http-put-and-http-post.html.md

 The PUT specification requires that you already know the URL of the resource you wish to create or update.
-On create, if the client chooses the identifier for a resource a PUT request such as the following will create a new resource at the specified URL.
+On create, if the client chooses the identifier for a resource a PUT request will create the new resource at the specified URL.

 ```
-PUT /user/1234567890
+PUT /user/1234567890 HTTP/1.1
 Host: http://sookocheff.com

 {
 	"name": "Kevin Sookocheff",
 	"website": "http://kevinsookocheff.com"